How They Made It: Praline Pumpkin Pie for Thanksgiving in Boston

 - 1/4 cup milk (I use 1%), at room temperature

 - 2 tsp vanilla extract

 - 1 cup pecans, finely chopped

-- For Pumpkin Filling: Add pumpkin, brown sugar, cinnamon, ginger, nutmeg, salt, cloves, and pepper to a medium saucepan and whisk to combine.
+- Add pumpkin, brown sugar, cinnamon, ginger, nutmeg, salt, cloves, and pepper to a medium saucepan and whisk to combine.
 Cook over medium-high heat for 4 minutes, stirring constantly.

-- Remove from heat and whisk in cream followed by beaten eggs (see notes below) and vanilla.
+- Remove from heat and whisk in cream followed by beaten eggs (see Notes) and vanilla.
 Pour filling into pie crust.

 - Bake at 350°F for 40-50 minutes, until the pie is cracked around the edges and the center barely jiggles.

-- For Praline Topping: While pie is baking, add pecans, brown sugar and salt to a bowl and stir until evenly combined.
+- While pie is baking, add pecans, brown sugar and salt to a bowl and stir until evenly combined.
 Add corn syrup and vanilla and mix until evenly moistened.